My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Two-ingredient vegan cashew yogurt is deliciously light, tangy, creamy, and so very easy to make.
+Two-ingredient cashew yogurt is deliciously light, tangy, creamy, and so very easy to make.
 If you've been intimidated to try homemade yogurt, let me assure you there's nothing to fear!
-An Instant Pot with the yogurt function makes the process extra simple, but even without an Instant Pot you can still have affordable, vegan yogurt at home.
+An Instant Pot with the yogurt function makes it easy, but even without an Instant Pot you can still have affordable, vegan yogurt at home.

 Servings: 4 servings